INGREDIENTS

 To serve

-- Slice beef in thirds.
-Place reduced beef broth into a pan and add a tablespoon of water.
+- Slice the beef in thirds.
+Place the reduced beef broth into a pan and add a tablespoon of water.
 Bring to the boil on high heat, induction setting 7.

 - Add the beef into the reduced sauce and glaze meat to coat.

-- Serve beef on a warm plate.
+- Serve the beef on a warm plate.
 Using a fork, break up the meat slightly.

 - Place the mushrooms on top of the beef and pour over sauce.
-Cover the beef with kale chips.
+Cover the beef with crispy kale.

 Hints and tips

-- Beef cheeks can be prepared up to two days in advance.
+- The beef cheeks can be prepared up to two days in advance.
 Cooked beef cheeks can be frozen for at least 1 month.

 APPLIANCE / FUNCTION